paul-hammant/tbd/content/deciding-factors/index.md

 <span style="margin-left: 30px">Refer to Brian's "More on GVFS" blog entry<a target="_blank" href="https://blogs.msdn.microsoft.com/bharry/2017/02/07/more-on-gvfs/"><img src="/images/ext.png" alt=""></a></span>
 {{< /quote >}}

-We're sure that within a few years, Git will be able to hangle huge scale too.
+We're sure that within a few years, Git will be able to handle huge scale too.
 Whether with the Microsoft technologies, or something else.

-## Conways Law
+## Conway's Law

 The org making applications and services that reflect the organization's own structure{{< ext url="https://en.wikipedia.org/wiki/Conway's_law" >}}.
 If your organization feels like this, and a Monorepo does not feel right, then MicroServices could the direction for you.